epfl-dlab/foodle-trends/README.md

 # foodle-trends

 Code and data for foodle-trends.
+Contents:

-# code
+### code
 ---> analyses

 Code for modelling, analyses, and plotting.